Nosto/wiki-docs/implementing-nosto/implement-search/getting-started-with-nosto-search/implementing-category-pages.md

 ### Category query

 The `categoryQuery` should generate a category page query based on the current page.
-It must return either `categoryPath` (identical to the `categories` field filter) or `categoryId` to select the current category.&#x20;
+It must return either `categoryPath` (identical to the `categories` field filter) or `categoryId` to select the current category.
+The default implementation extracts the `categoryId` field from the DOM using the CSS selector ".nosto_category > .id and `categoryPath` field from the DOM using the CSS selectors ".nosto_category > .category_string" and ".nosto_category".  &#x20;

 {% hint style="warning" %}
 Search rules targeting specific categories are not supported when using `categoryPath` parameter, they supported only for `categoryId` parameter